 In both cases, the boundary line between two adjacent property owners is being changed in some way.

 However, the key differences are jurisdiction and purpose.

 A boundary line adjustment (lot line adjustment) is sought if owners agree over the line and merely wish to exchange the land.

 While there is mutual understanding, the jurisdiction to change this still resides with the local planning authority.

 There is still an application and review period, and they have the ultimate decision-making power.

-But because it is the planning department who has authority, the boundary line adjustment is an administrative action.
+But because it is the planning department that has authority, the boundary line adjustment is an administrative action.

 A boundary line agreement, on the other hand, is judicial action.